 - ensuring that those states are appropriately maintained.

-It includes not only countermeasures against cyberattacks but also countermeasures against internal fraud and system failures.
+It includes not only countermeasures against cyberattack but also countermeasures against internal fraud and system failures.
 No specific obligations with respect to cybersecurity are imposed on private companies under the BAC.
 Rather, a number of disparate laws prescribe the statutory and regulatory requirements applicable to cybersecurity as defined in the BAC.
-We outline key statutes and regulations in the section below (although this does not cover all statutory and regulatory requirements).
+We outline key statutes and regulations in the section below (note that this is not an exhaustive list of all statutory and regulatory requirements).

 The Act on the Protection of Personal Information

-Anyone who uses or discloses personal information contained in a database that they use in relation to their business for the purpose of seeking their own or a third party’s illegal profits is subject to imprisonment for up to one year or a fine of up to 500,000 yen; a corporate body whose employee commits the crime in the course of performing his or her duties as an employee is also subject to a fine of up to 500,000 yen.
+Anyone who uses or discloses personal information contained in a database that they use in relation to their business for the purpose of seeking their own or a third party’s illegal profits is subject to imprisonment for up to one year or a fine of up to ¥500,000; a corporate body whose employee commits the crime in the course of performing his or her duties as an employee is also subject to a fine of up to ¥100 million.